ReDrawing/redrawing/README.md

 - [Tiago Fernandes Tavares](https://github.com/tiagoft)
 - [Thiago Danilo Silva de Lacerda](https://github.com/ThiagoDSL)

-Made with the support of "Conselho Nacional de Desenvolvimento Científico e Tecnológico" (CNPq) of Brazil

-## License
+## Legal
 Copyright (c) 2021 ReDrawing Campinas AUTHORS

 Submodules in ai_models/third_models submodules can be licensed under other licenses.
 A copy of the respective license can be found in the submodule folder.

+Made with the support of "Conselho Nacional de Desenvolvimento Científico e Tecnológico" (CNPq) of Brazil